 In Australia there are now vaccines available for each of the 5 main strains of the disease:

 Meningococcal C conjugate vaccine protects against meningococcal group C disease.
-It is recommended for all children at the age of 12 months (as part of the free National Immunisation Program).
 It is also suitable for teenagers and adults.
 Contact your GP for more information.

 Meningococcal B has 2 vaccines launched in Australia March 2014, and a second in April 2018.
 Both of which is available by private script from your doctor.
 Both vaccines are not yet subsidised by the Government.
 For infants, the vaccine is given in four doses – at 2, 4, 6 and 12 months of age.
 For children over 12 months, teenagers and adults, the vaccine is given in two doses approximately 2 months apart (for the precise timing, check with your GP).
 Possible side effects are a mild to moderate fever (as well as a sore arm), so your doctor may recommend giving paracetamol at the same time to babies and children under 5.
 The new vaccine (launch 2018) has and age indication of 10+ years and two doses required 6 months apart.